foosasugaome/express-finance/README.md

 Run `npm install` to install all dependencies

+You will need the following keys in the .env file.
+* PORT - describes the port you are using
+* SECRET_KEY - for encrypting userid
+* API_TOKEN - https://finnhub.io/ API token key. the token can be obtained for free at finnhub.com
+* SANDBOX_API_TOKEN - sandbox API token key for testing endpoints. also from finnhub.io
+* ALPHAVANTAGE_API_KEY - API token from https://www.alphavantage.co/.
+This is used for searching stocks.
+* STOCKDATA_TOKEN - API token from https://www.stockdata.org/

+Database/Models
+* The application is using PostgreSQL.
+Postgresql should be installed.
+Once installed, create a new database named `express_finance`
+* Run the sequelize scripts in `createModel.txt` to create models.

 A free API key must be obtained from finnhub.io.
 This API key will be stored in the .env file.
 (Read `Changes` section at the bottom of the page.)

 ## ERD